tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 as defined in {{!RFC7556}}.

 Direct PvD:
-: A Direct PvD is any locally-defined set of PvD information made known to a client via a local router (such as through DHCP or IPv6 Router Advertisements), or via a VPN configuration.
+: A Direct PvD is any defined set of PvD information made known to a client via a provisioning protocol that provides physical or virtual or network access.
+Examples include local routers (such as through DHCP or IPv6 Router Advertisements), or VPN configurations.

 Web PvD:
 : A Web PvD is any set of PvD information fetched indirectly by a client that